Chapter 4

 real nature and ask: Are there

 black holes in the universe?
-And what role
+And what is

 Note: Only the "outer" part